-The diversity of perspectives on persistence translates into a wide range of methods, of which we give an overview in the following two sections dedicated respectively to stationarity and recurrence.
-Following the distinctions introduced in section 3, we separate methods that quantify global, state, and episodic persistence (though some methods can be used for more than one).
-We also specify whether methods can only be used with a single timescale, or whether they quantify persistence across timescales.
+The diversity of perspectives on persistence translates into a wide range of methods, of which we give an overview in the following two sections dedicated, respectively, to quasistationarity and recurrence.
+Following the distinctions introduced in Sect.
+3, we separate methods that quantify global, state, and episodic persistence (though some methods can be used for more than one).
+We also specify whether methods can only be used with a single timescale or whether they quantify persistence across timescales.
 An overview of methods is shown in Table 1.

-4.1 Global stationarity
+4.1 Global quasi-stationarity

-We begin with several methods that quantify global stationarity in one-dimensional time series.
-They characterise stationarity in the series as a whole, but are generally unable to identify stationary states or periods.
-However, they often allow the user

-295 to characterise the timescales of variability and persistence in the data, and are hence relevant for system predictability and process understanding.
+We begin with several methods that quantify global quasistationarity in one-dimensional time series.
+They characterize quasi-stationarity in the series as a whole but are generally unable to identify quasi-stationary states or periods.
+However, they often allow the user to characterize the timescales of variability and persistence in the data and are hence relevant for system predictability and process understanding.